Archive-42/march2022-archive/react/interview-questions-js.md

      ```javascript
      // ES5
-     Object.getPrototypeOf('James'); // TypeError: "James" is not an object
+     Object.getPrototypeOf("James"); // TypeError: "James" is not an object
      // ES2015
-     Object.getPrototypeOf('James'); // String.prototype
+     Object.getPrototypeOf("James"); // String.prototype
      ```

 260. ### How do you set prototype of one object to another